About Joe (he/him/his)

-Joseph R. Williams practices primarily in the fields of matrimonial, family, and adoption law.
-Mr. Williams represents individuals in the negotiation and litigation of separation, divorce, child custody, support, and domestic violence matters, as well as all areas of adoption law, including private adoptions, voluntary agency adoptions, foster care adoptions and step/second parent adoptions.
+Joe also practices in the fields of matrimonial, family, and adoption law, representing individuals in the negotiation and litigation of separation, divorce, child custody, support and domestic violence matters, as well as all areas of adoption law, including private adoptions, voluntary agency adoptions, foster care adoptions and step/second parent adoptions.
 He has extensive experience representing clients in the Supreme, Surrogates and Family Courts throughout the Capital District.

-Prior to joining Copps DiPaola Silverman, PLLC, Mr. Williams’s private practice focused exclusively upon the representation of individuals in divorce and family law matters.
-Mr. Williams worked at another boutique family law firm in the Capital District, devoting his time to the representation of clients in a wide array of complex matrimonial and family law matters, with a special emphasis on contested custody and domestic violence cases, as well as matrimonial and family appeals.
+Prior to joining Copps DiPaola Silverman, PLLC, Joe’s private practice focused exclusively upon the representation of individuals in divorce and family law matters.
+Joe worked at another boutique family law firm in the Capital District, devoting his time to the representation of clients in a wide array of complex matrimonial and family law matters, with a special emphasis on contested custody and domestic violence cases, as well as matrimonial and family law appeals.

-Prior to private practice, Mr. Williams worked at a not-for-profit civil legal services agency providing representation to the poor and working poor of the Capital District.
-While working with this organization, Mr. Williams focused exclusively upon the representation on individuals in divorce and family law matters involving complex issues of domestic and/or intimate partner violence.
+Prior to private practice, Joe worked at a not-for-profit civil legal services agency providing representation to the poor and working poor of the Capital District.
+While working with this organization, Joe focused exclusively upon the representation of individuals in divorce and family law matters involving complex issues of domestic and/or intimate partner violence.